 Exit Planning

 Exit planning is the process of preparing a business owner for the transition out of their business.
-This can involve selling the business, transferring ownership to family members, or closing it down.
+This can involve selling the business at market value, transferring ownership to family members, or orchestrating a sale to your team.
 Effective exit planning ensures that the owner maximises value and achieves personal and financial goals.

 Key Steps in Exit Planning: